fizzysoftware/interakt-android/README.md

 Step 6.
-Button on which you want to show FAQs add the code: obj.showFaqs(this);
+Add the folllowing code on the button on which you want to show FAQs -

+obj.showFaqs(this,backgroundcolortoshowque,ingridstyle);

+Here, the first argument is passed as reference of activity and in second argument we will pass the hexcode color of questions.
+You can pass blank string as well in second argument, in that case it will take the default color.
+In third argument we will pass boolean value to show the faqs, whether it is to be in grid or in listview.Pass true for gridview else false.

-Similarly, If you want to show HELPDESK on the button add the code:
+Similarly, If you want to show HELPDESK, add the following code on the button:

 obj.showHelpDesk(this,"#000000");